FORT FINSTOPPER

 FORT THOMAS

-Located near the community of Thomas on the south bank of the Green River this establishment was built by regular army troops during the Indian War of 1855-56.
+troops during the Indian War of 1855-56.
 It was a twenty-six foot square blockhouse built of logs and cedar shakes.
 (Hitchman, p.
-97 ) (King Co.)
-(Please note that this post is listed as Fort Taylor in Mr. Hitchman's book).

 Fort Thomas was named in honor of John M. Thomas, on whose land claim the fort was erected.
-Fort Thomas was situated on the Thomas donation claim on the green River.
-It was located about 260 feet east of the Kent-Auburn Road (in 1933) and on the south bank at the point where the river makes an abrupt turn to the west.
+Fort Thomas was situated on the

 The Fort Thomas blockhouse was similar in design to the Fort Bellingham and Fort Maloney blockhouses.
-The ground plan was about twenty-six feet square.
-The blockhouse was built with round logs which were notched and crossed at intersecting lines.
-A shake roof covered the structure.
+The ground plan was

 FORT TILTON

-Built by the Northern Battalion of the Washington Territorial Volunteers, Fort Tilton was a headquarters and supply depot established in February 1856 and occupied until March of that year.
+Built by the Northern Battalion of the Washington Territorial Volunteers, Fort Tilton was a headquarters and supply

 James Tilton, Esq.